-RESOLUTIONS FOR AGAIN Ordinary Business: To receive the Audited Financial Statements for the year ended December 31, 2024, and the Reports of the Directors, Auditors and Statutory Audit Committee thereon.
-To declare a dividend 1 To authorise Directors to fix the remuneration of the $\ensuremath{Auditors}^2$ To disclose the Remuneration of Managers of the Company To elect Members of the Statutory Audit Committee Special Business: "That, in compliance with the Rule of the Nigerian Exchange Limited governing transactions with Related Parties or Interested Persons, the Company and its related entities ("The Group") be and are hereby granted a General Mandate in respect of all recurrent transactions entered into with a related party or interested person provided such transactions are of a revenue or trading nature or are necessary for the Company's day to day operations.
+NUMBER OF SHARES: RESOLUTIONS FOR AGAINST Ordinary Business: To receive the Audited Financial Statements for the year ended December 31, 2024, and the Reports of the Directors, Auditors and Statutory Audit Committee thereon.
+To declare a dividend 1 To authorise Directors to fix the remuneration of the $\mbox{\sc Auditors}^2$ To disclose the Remuneration of Managers of the Company To elect Members of the Statutory Audit Committee Special Business: To consider and approve as an Ordinary Resolution of the Company: "That, in compliance with the Rule of the Nigerian Exchange Limited governing transactions with Related Parties or Interested Persons, the Company and its related entities ("The Group") be and are hereby granted a General Mandate in respect of all recurrent transactions entered into with a related party or interested person provided such transactions are of a revenue or trading nature or are necessary for the Company's day to day operations.
 This Mandate shall commence on the date on which this resolution is passed and shall continue to operate until the date on which the next Annual General Meeting of the Company is held".
-Company's day to day operations.
-This Mandate shall commence on the date on which this resolution is passed and shall continue to operate until the date on which the next Annual General Meeting of the
+That Non-Executive Directors remuneration for the financial year ending December 31, 2025 and for succeeding years until reviewed by the Company in its Annual General Meeting, be and is hereby fixed at N58,000,000.00 (fifty-eight million Naira only) for each Director.
+Please mark the appropriate box with an "X" to indicate votes to be cast on the resolutions set above.
+Unless of the proxy will vote or abstain from voting at his/her/its therwise e instructed,